Odysys makes a reasonable effort to have your website meet ADA compliance & accessibility criteria from a technical standpoint.Overview

 Odysys has made an effort to have every website template meet Google's technical "Accessibility" criteria out of the gate.
 This means a "green" accessibility score of 90+ out of 100.

-HOWEVER, your website's score may be lower than this due to a few reasons which you can resolve.
-Our recommendations are below.
+HOWEVER, your website's score may be lower than this due to a few reasons which may be out of the control of Odysys or you.

 Odysys recommends adding an "accessibility statement" to your website.
 This will not show up on the accessibility test.